UniminutoSmartLabs/RemoteLab/README.md

 # SmartLabsUniminuto
 Code for VPS at SmartLabsUniminuto (IP:204.93.196.64) and Raspberry Pi.
 The main code has a sequence of scripts in Python and JavaScript.
 SmartLabsUniminuto is an initiative to develop remote laboratories for programming in Python and Raspberry Pi, given the currently contingency under the CoVid-19 pandemic.
-The key concept of the laboratory is Physical computing, you learn better programming if you interact with today devices as sensors or actuators.
+The key concept of the laboratory is Physical computing, you learn better programming if you interact devices as sensors or actuators.

+The user or learner can program in two modes: textual-based and visual (with graphical blocks: Blockly).

 <b>Developers:</b>